 firstname.lastname@example.org | 209-228-UNEX (8639)

 My work integrates my experience as a P-12 educator, instructor in Teacher Education, and research on STEM teaching and learning.
 I am an advocate for citizen science and conservation of our natural resources.
 My love of science and math began in middle school and matured in high school.
 I had amazing teachers that inspired me to be the first in my family to earn a college degree from the University of California, Davis (1991) as a double major in Biological Sciences and German.
 While teaching, I completed an MA in Integrated Math & Science Education from Fresno Pacific University (2009).
 A specialist with project-based and hands-on science pedagogy, I created a cross-age science program at our San Joaquin Valley K-8 school where my 7th and 8th grade students served as mentor teachers to younger students.
 After I completed my Masters, I had the honor of working with California science teachers through the Project-Based Science Institute at the Monterey Bay Aquarium.
 Before coming to UC Merced, I was a National Science Foundation (NSF) Graduate Research Fellow in the School of Education at University of California, Irvine (2013-2017), where I completed my doctorate in Education.
-My program specialization was Learning, Cognition, and Development.
+My program specialization was Learning, Teaching, Cognition, and Development.

 Research Interests: P-16 STEM education, problem solving, interactive learning, character development, persistence/grit, underrepresented students

 Extension's Education Programs will include certificate programs as well as post baccalaureate programs.
 We are developing a certificate program in Project-Based Math and Science, a certificate program in Teacher Preparation, and a certificate program in Bilingual Education.